TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   The length of the slice
 -   The capacity of the slice, which is the number of elements in the underlying array, counting from the first element in the slice

 If any slice still holds a pointer to its underlying array, the entire array remains in memory.
-Therefore, the way to release the array's memory is to set the slice to `nil`.
+Therefore, the way to release the array's memory is to set the slice to nil.

 If our slice is using a small portion of the underlying array, we can use the below methods to cut down memory cost.
--   If the underlying array holds pointers to large data structures, we can explicitly set the pointers to `nil` to let the pointed-to data to be garbage collected, even if the array itself remains.
+-   If the underlying array holds pointers to large data structures, we can explicitly set the pointers to nil to let the pointed-to data to be garbage collected, even if the array itself remains.
 -   Copy the relevant elements to a new slice with a new underlying array and let the original one to be garbage collected.

 #### Slice declaration